RicardoChaseCo/Small_Community_Marketplace/README.md

 * Pillow for image files processing
 * CORS for frontend requests
 * smtp4dev for faking a SMTP server to email sending testing
-* Celery for tasks queue and asynchronous background tasks
+* Celery for asynchronous background tasks
+* Redis/RabbitMQ as the message broker for arranging tasks in queue

 <br>